chen42/presentations/cho_at.md

 Compare with [cholinomimetics](http://chen42.github.io/talks/cho_ag.html#/21)

-* The removal of autoinhibition, a negative feedback mechanism by which neural acetylcholine suppresses its own release, might explain the lower efficacy of antimuscarinic drugs against the effects of endogenous acetylcholine.
-* Dry mouth is a common side effect
+* dry mouth is a common side effect
 * gastric secretion is not as effectively blocked because [other neurotransmitters](http://accessmedicine.mhmedical.com/data/books/1193/m_kat_ch6_f002.png) are involved.
-* gastrointestinal Smooth muscle mobility is affected
+* gastrointestinal smooth muscle mobility is affected
 	* from stomach to colon
 	* diminish the tone and propulsive movement
 	* relax viscera wall, prolong gastric emptying time.